Continually Updated Clinical Reference

 • Output from the basal ganglia to other nuclear masses

 The main neurotransmitters associated with the basal ganglia include gamma aminobutyric acid (GABA), dopamine, acetylcholine, and glutamate.
-Other neurotransmitters include enkephalin, substance P, dynorphin, cholecystokinin, and somatostatin.
+Other potentially important neurotransmitters include enkephalin, substance P, dynorphin, cholecystokinin, and somatostatin.

 • Dopamine is highly concentrated in the substantia nigra.